Ritik3446/75way_Ritik_RIT_assignment2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Note:
+i have done code for api also but i have commented that code because it will not work without an api.

+Any valid email and password can be used to login .

+If api is available just uncomment the code done for api call in login and register component.